Saturday, 29 February 2020

 Having described the seat for meditation, Krishna then explains the posture.
 He says one should sit without moving, holding the head, neck and body erect.
 One should then practice concentration on the Self or God, keeping this as one's goal.
 One needs to be fearless and self-controlled while practising meditation, He says.
 This will lead to attainment of "Nirvana" or eternal peace.

 Krishna also declares that a moderate lifestyle is essential for success in mediation.
-He specifically states that one should not go eat or sleep too little or too much, but get just the right amount of both.
+He specifically states that one should not eat or sleep too little or too much, but do just the right amount of both.

 He presents before Arjuna the reason to meditate and attain Self-realisation-- He states that the yogi crosses over the pains of samsara and experiences infinite bliss.